Chapmip/micropython-stm32-iol/README.md

 ### `iol.RegArr.print()`

-Print in a human-friendly format the array of values held in the STM32 registers associated with the `iol.RegArr` object assigned to `reg_arr_obj`:
+Print in human-friendly format the array of values held in the STM32 registers associated with the `iol.RegArr` object assigned to `reg_arr_obj`:

     reg_arr_obj.print()